9cents/web-server/README.md

 For example, for table `players`, the endpoints and SQL queries are as such:

 ##### GET
-If params are specified, will translate to WHERE clause
+If query is specified, will translate to WHERE clause
 ```
 GET /players
 SELECT * FROM players;